 - Bake the cookies for 12–13 minutes or until the edges appear set and the centers still look soft.
 Tip: If they aren’t really spreading by minute 9, remove them from the oven and lightly bang the baking sheet on the counter 2–3x.
 This helps initiate that spread.
 Return to the oven to continue baking.

 - Cool cookies for 5 minutes on the baking sheet.
 During this time, I like to press a few more chocolate chips into the tops of the warm cookies.
 (This is optional and only for looks.)
 Transfer to cooling rack to cool completely.
 The cookies will slightly deflate as they cool.

 - Cover leftover cookies tightly and store at room temperature for up to 1 week.

-- Make Ahead & Freezing Instructions: Cookies stay fresh covered at room temperature for up to 1 week.
-You can make the cookie dough and chill it in the refrigerator for up to 3 days.
-Allow to come to room temperature then continue with step 5.
+- Make Ahead & Freezing Instructions: You can make the cookie dough and chill it in the refrigerator for up to 3 days (step 3).
 Baked cookies freeze well for up to 3 months.
-Unbaked cookie dough balls freeze well for up to 3 months.
+Unbaked cookie dough balls (with caramel candy center) also freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
-Read my tips and tricks on how to freeze cookie dough.
+Check out my tips + tricks for how to freeze cookie dough.

 - Be sure to check out my top 5 cookie baking tips AND these are my 10 must-have cookie baking tools.